Healthy Homes Assessment Alicetown

 What We Do

-As building inspectors we are experts in all components associated with expert house inspects.
-We are there to make sure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors we handle all issues of expert home examinations.
+We’re there to ensure you make the best choice when it comes to purchasing your next property.

-We are specialised in a range of services to make sure you are completely updated on the condition of any property you might be looking to purchase or sell along with other services.
+We are specialised in a range of solutions to make sure you are fully aware of the state of any property that you might be considering buying or selling along with other services.

-With our systemised method of conducting your house inspection and the most up-to-date software technology which includes digital photos in the report, you are able to actually see any issues that may be identified.
-With our detailed report, it is no wonder that we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to your property inspection as well as the latest technology in software including digital photos imbedded into your report, you are able to actually see any problems that might be found.
+Through our detailed report, it’s no wonder we have so many customers who recommend our services to their family and friends.

 • Pre Purchase & Pre Sale Reports